Texas Outdoor Organizers

 Either type of steel should be hand washed, towel dried and secured properly.
 It is not recommended to clean knives in the dishwasher, along with being unsafe, it can cause rusting or corroding of the blade.

 Cutco make a fine series of cutlery, no doubt about it.
-However Cutco utilizes a steeper angle to their blades than the 20/40 or 25/50 (side/total degree) edge most knives are sharpened.
+However Cutco utilizes an unique angle to their blades than the edge most knives are sharpened.
 While a Cutco blade angle works for their purposes, "T.O.O.
 Sharp" is not willing to try to match the Cutco edge angle.

-As such, we do not sharpen Cutco blades only because of the steeper angle they apply to their cutlery.
-Cutco makes a great knife, and we advise those that own Cutco to return their cutlery to the manufacturer for sharpening.
+As such, we will not sharpen Cutco blades unless the owner fully acknowledges that "T.O.O.
+Sharp" will change the edge from the steeper angle they apply to their cutlery.
+Cutco makes a fine knife, and we advise those that own Cutco to return their cutlery to the manufacturer for sharpening if they wish to maintain the same cutting edge.